cubefs/shuttle/docs/server-high-level-design.md

-# RSS design doc
+# Shuttle design doc

-The OPPO Remote Shuffle Service(RSS) is designed as standalone service (not depend on Yarn NodeManager external shuffle service).
+The Shuttle is designed as standalone service (not depend on Yarn NodeManager external shuffle service).
-The goal of RSS is to change the small and random IO to sequence IO, result to improve the performance and  stablility of application.
+The goal of Shuttle rss is to change the small and random IO to sequence IO, result to improve the performance and  stablility of application.

-RSS has four part : ShuffleMaster and ShuffleWorker.
+Shuttle rss has four part : ShuffleMaster and ShuffleWorker.
 The ShuffleMaster provide following functionalities:
  - manage shuffle workers:
    1. shuffle workers status monitoring and transferring